 gemini --delete-session 5 # tidy up

-Sessions live under ~/.gemini/history/.
+Sessions live under ~/.gemini/history/<project>/.
 They are JSON, so you can grep, archive, or feed them into another tool.

 Worktree workflow

 The -w flag spins the agent up inside a fresh git worktree.
-Useful for parallel sessions on the same repo, or when you want the agent’s edits isolated from your in-flight branch.
+Useful for parallel sessions on the same repo, or to keep the agent’s edits isolated from your in-flight branch.

 # Auto-named worktree